tetragir/vagrant-freebsd-build-env/README.md

 ## Definition
 This Vagrantfile contains a configuration for a FreeBSD VM on KVM with git installed and the ports tree checked out.
-I use this setup to quickly create a FreeBSD to modify ports' Makefiles to update them
+I use this setup to quickly create a FreeBSD to modify ports' Makefiles to update them.

 ## Instructions